ubghacking/ubghacking.github.io/_posts/2023-06-26-ligolo-pivoting-part3.md

 <img src="/images/posts/pivoting/ligolo-proxy-agent2-start.PNG" alt="pivoting-ligolo-start2" width="700"/>

-Finally, we will need to add this new route for our interface to use:
+Finally, we will need to add this new route for our interface to use, on our Kali Linux machine:

 {% highlight bash linenos %}
 sudo ip route add 172.18.3.0/24 dev ligolo